milenakos/cat-bot/README.md

    Note Cat Bot doesn't use that file and instead migrates it to `data` folder.

-5. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, and Discord token.
+4. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, etc
 > **Note**
 >
 > You will need to create a guild and upload all emojis to that guild, making sure your bot can view the guild.
 You can download all the emojis [here]( https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip)

+5. Go inside `bot.py` file and add your bot token.

-5. Run the bot with `python main.py`
+6. Run the bot with `python bot.py`

-6. Done!
+7. Done!

 # Customisation
 Most stuff can be customised by just using CTRL+F in main.py, but im gonna explain some stuff you might be intereted in.